Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 description: "Let's create a Carousel Component with Svelte."
 ---

-I'm in love! there I said it and im not embarrased whatsoever.
-Svelte is awesome, its intuitive, fast and it has all the things I want.
-Thats why today we are gonna build a carousel component with it.
-We'll look at the `scroll-snap` property in CSS and how we can make a our component themable via CSS variables.
+I'm in love!
+There I said it, and I'm not embarrassed whatsoever.
+Svelte is incredible, it's intuitive and fast, and it has all the things I want.
+That's why today we will build a carousel component with it.
+We'll look at CSS's `scroll-snap` property and how to make our component themeable via CSS variables.

 [Demo](https://demos.maximmaeder.com/d/carousel-component-with-svelte/index.html).